 Today, Walt Disney World has announced plans to temporarily close two attractions in order to construct the TRON roller coaster in Tomorrowland at Magic Kingdom.
 In addition to the basic details, there are a few interesting takeaways from this news, and we also have some speculation to offer.
 (Last updated December 2, 2018 with closing and reopening dates.)

 First, the basics.
-Disney announced that the Walt Disney World Railroad will temporarily pause operations, with trains “parked” at Main Street Station beginning in December 2018.
+Disney announced that the Walt Disney World Railroad will temporarily pause operations, with trains “parked” at Main Street Station beginning on December 3, 2018.
 During this time, Magic Kingdom guests will be able to get an up-close look at the railroad and partake in unique photo opportunities.

 What we think is interesting here is the current TRON construction progress versus the closure of the Walt Disney World railroad (versus the 2021 opening date of the coaster).
 If Shanghai Disneyland’s TRON Lightcycle Power Run is any indication (and it should be, since it’s the same ride), construction will progress in the following manner: roller coaster track followed by show building followed by exterior canopy.

 What we’ve observed in the last couple of months in the plot behind Space Mountain is land clearing and the groundwork being laid for the attraction’s foundation.
 The last we saw, no track was in place yet, and it seems like that stage of the work is still a couple of months away.

 If our assumptions are right–and that’s not necessarily the case–the Walt Disney World Railroad could be down for a long time.
 We’re talking in the range of 18 months to 2 years.
 Now, it’s possible that the construction will occur in a different manner than at Shanghai Disneyland.